Mental Fortitude

 An equally difficult, seemingly impossible, concept to come to terms with is forgiveness.

 No negative self-talk.
 Avoid negative thoughts.
 Exercise is the easiest way to get your mind off things.
 It's easy to allow yourself to slip into a cycle of negative thoughts and bad moods.
-You'll find, with practice, it's just as easy to ruminate on good thoughts and to find yourself in a wonderful mood.
+Like any other mistake, you also need to forgive yourself for having the negative thoughts in the first place.

-Don't treat yourself as a victim.
 You have agency over all of your thoughts and actions.